Published: October 18, 2018 | Updated: April 1, 2020 | Posted by: Venus Zoleta | Personal Loan

-Some travelers get this type of personal loan because of its low interest rate, as well as flexibility in terms of repayments (as opposed to forking out a lump-sum cash).
+Some travelers get this type of personal loan because of its low-interest rate, as well as flexibility in terms of repayments (as opposed to forking out lump-sum cash).

 Should you borrow money from a lender for travel?
 If you’re choosing between a travel loan and another financing option in the Philippines, ask yourself these four questions to make a sensible decision.